Mariusz Sowiński

-Mariusz Sowiński (born 1976) is a Polish serial killer, rapist, and zoophile known as The Stefankowice Vampire.
+Mariusz Sowiński (born 26 March 1976) is a Polish serial killer, rapist, and zoophile known as The Stefankowice Vampire.
 In the years 1994 to 1997, he raped and killed four women.

 Crimes

 Sowiński committed his first murder in 1994 in Stefankowice, in which he raped and murdered Zofia K. before throwing her body down a well.
 His next attack was a year later; in Kułakowice, he raped Antonina E., and to erase any traces he set her house on fire.
 The woman later died in hospital from her injuries.
-In August 1996, in a garden plot in Hrubieszów he raped and stabbed Wiesława Ł. His last murder was on the night of August 31 to September 1, 1997; in Stefankowice, Genowefa S., a resident of the village, was raped and then strangled with a cable.
+In August 1996, in a garden plot in Hrubieszów he raped and stabbed Wiesława Ł. His last murder was on the night of 31 August to 1 September 1997; in Stefankowice, Genowefa S., a resident of the village, was raped and then strangled with a cable.

 Victims

 Investigation and arrest

 The initial suspect was a man named Kazimierz P., who served 19 months in prison.
 On the trail of Sowiński, the police had already fallen off in September 1997.
 He was a conscript soldier in the Nadwślańskie units of the Ministry of Interior and Administration in Sanok.
 During the interrogations, without any embarrassment or emotions, he confessed to the crimes.
 This, combined with other evidence gathered, was enough to prosecute him.